 To mitigate this risk, after breaking down into a TIC arrangement, it is best for members to wait for at least a short amount of time (i.e. several months) before selling the relinquished property.
 Members should also be sure not to develop a sales contract prior to the TIC formation.
 Please consult your tax advisor.

 Drop and swaps can be very useful for partnership members who would like to engage in a 1031 exchange.
 But drop and swaps can be a bit tricky, especially if members face tight time constraints.
 At CWS Capital Partners, we have specific experience with drop and swap 1031 exchanges and would be happy to help you navigate the process and minimize your risk.
-Contact us today to learn more and to get started on your drop and swap 1031 exchange.

 The information provided here is for your general informational purposes only.
 It should not be considered a recommendation or personalized advisory advice.
 CWS has made this third party information available from authors it believes are knowledgeable and reliable resources.
 However, its accuracy or completeness cannot be guaranteed and sentiment may change due to legal or economic conditions.

 All investments involve risk including the possible loss of principal.
 You should familiarize yourself with all risks associated with any investment product before investing.

 Advisory services are provided by CWS Capital Partners LLC, a registered investment advisor.